sharpliner/sharpliner/docs/AzureDevOps/GettingStarted.md

 You can also decide to override `SingleStagePipelineDefinition` in case you have a simpler pipeline with only a single stage.

+For full list of classes that you can override, see [PublicDefinitions.cs](https://github.com/sharpliner/sharpliner/blob/main/src/Sharpliner/AzureDevOps/PublicDefinitions.cs).

 ## 3. Define the pipeline

 To define the pipeline, just start setting properties of the `Pipeline` member and Intellisense should do the rest.